-This bill amends the Probate Code of 1939, specifically section 18e of chapter XIIA, to update the criteria and procedures for individuals seeking to have their juvenile adjudications set aside.
+This bill amends the Probate Code of 1939, specifically section 18e of chapter XIIA, to refine the process by which individuals can apply to have their juvenile adjudications set aside.
 Key changes include the replacement of the term "person" with "individual" throughout the text, which emphasizes the focus on individual applicants.
-The bill allows individuals with a limited number of juvenile offenses—specifically, one felony-equivalent offense and up to three total juvenile offenses—to apply for the setting aside of their adjudications, provided they have no felony convictions.
-It also clarifies that multiple adjudications from a series of acts within a 12-hour period can be treated as a single offense, with certain exclusions for serious crimes.
+The bill allows individuals who have been adjudicated for a limited number of juvenile offenses—specifically, not more than one felony-equivalent offense and not more than three total juvenile offenses—to file an application for setting aside their adjudications, provided they have no felony convictions.
+It also stipulates that individuals must wait one year after the termination of jurisdiction before filing an application.

 Statutes affected: House Introduced Bill: 712A.18